Sporky023/connect4/README.md

     * A diagonal sequence down-right of four is a win
     * A full board without any wins is a draw
   * Invalid states (invalid states should never be reached)
+    * A board with the wrong number of columns is invalid
+    * A board with an over-full columns is invalid
+    * A board containing values other than 'B' or 'R' is invalid
     * A board with multiple wins is invalid
     * A board where N1 - N2 > 1 is invalid, where N1 is the number of pieces owned by the first player, and N2 is the number of pieces owned by the second player